MiaYun98/Game-Demo/Learning process.md

    - asked about the error
 6. Data Analyst Study
    - Done 3rd part of the course
    - Working on the practice of SQL & Spread Sheet
+   - SQL JOIN, COUNT, SUBQUERY